LogoLogo

 Introduction

 Aurelia provides a powerful validation library that allows you to add validation to your applications.
-If you are new to Aurelia, we recommend visiting the Getting Started section first to familiarize yourself with the framework.
+If you are new to Aurelia, we recommend visiting the section first to familiarize yourself with the framework.

 This tutorial aims to teach you all the basics of validation.
 Enabling it, validation rules, conditional validation and multiple objects.